ProductHired/open-product-management/README.md

 - [ ] [Mind the Product](http://www.mindtheproduct.com/) - Product Management Blog and events.
 - [ ] [Good Product Manager](https://www.goodproductmanager.com/) - How To Be A Good Product Manager
 - [ ] [15 Things You Should Know About Product Managers](https://medium.com/@johnpcutler/15-things-you-should-know-about-product-managers-f488513d246) - John Cutler
+- [ ] [The Black Box of Product Management](https://blackboxofpm.com/) - Shining light on the PM discipline

 # Core 3: Real Life Product Management
 ## Interviews